Adnan865/youtube-dler/README.md

 - Rewrite parts that are using ytdl-core.
 - Support additional platforms (deezer? soundcloud?).
 - Get the lyrics too.
+- Guess the file name from video name.
+- Download all videos in a channel.
 - GUI tool ([electron](http://electron.atom.io/)?).